 Homemade Thin Mints (Vegan, Gluten Free)

-- Cocoa Powder: Adds rich chocolate flavor.
+- Cocoa Powder: Adds that rich chocolate flavor.

-- Cornstarch: Helps thicken the cookie dough.
+- Cornstarch: Helps thicken the dough for that crispy bite.

-- Maple Syrup: A natural sweetener.
+- Maple Syrup: For natural sweetness.

 - Coconut Oil: Use refined coconut oil for a neutral flavor.